OneKey-Network/addressability-framework/mvp-spec/operator-api-spec-mvp.md

 For more details and examples on signature, see [DSP API design](https://github.com/criteo/addressable-network-proposals/mvp-spec/dsp-api.md).

+### Message signature

+All messages (requests or responses, except for `/identity` endpoint) **are signed** before to be sent.

+The signature takes all "key" data (see below), concatenate it and signs it.
+- Note that the receiver of each message is not part of the message, while **it is part of the signature**.
+- Also, when preferences and ids are provided for write or returned for read, only the signature of this is data is considered for the whole message signature, not the data value itself.
+It means to fully verify the integrity of the received data, the receiver needs to do a verification in two steps:
+  - verify **the message signature** to consider its included signatures can be trusted
+  - verify each data **source signature** to consider its data has not been tempered.

 ## Endpoint details - JSON

 Here are some examples of the operator endpoints, assuming: